Cheap Thrills (Big Brother and the Holding Company album): Artwork and title

 The cover was drawn by underground cartoonist Robert Crumb after the band's original cover idea, a photo of the group naked in bed together, was vetoed by Columbia Records.
 Crumb had originally intended his art for the LP back cover, with a portrait of Janis Joplin to grace the front.
-But Joplin—an avid fan of underground comics, especially the work of Crumb—so loved the Cheap Thrills illustration that she demanded Columbia place it on the front cover.
-It is number nine on Rolling Stone's list of 100 greatest album covers.
+However, Joplin, an avid fan of Crumb's work, demanded that Columbia place his illustration on the front cover.
+It ranks number nine on Rolling Stone's list of 100 greatest album covers.
 Crumb later authorized the sale of prints of the cover, some of which he signed before sale.

-In an interview for the AIGA, Columbia Records art director John Berg told design professor Paul Nini, "[Janis] Joplin commissioned it, and she delivered Cheap Thrills to me personally in the office.
+Columbia Records art director John Berg said, "[Janis] Joplin commissioned it, and she delivered Cheap Thrills to me personally in the office.
 There were no changes with R. Crumb.
 He refused to be paid, saying, 'I don't want Columbia's filthy lucre.'"

 In at least one early edition, the words "HARRY KIRSHNER!
 (D. GETZ)" are faintly visible in the word balloon of the turbaned man, apparently referring to a track that was dropped from the final sequence.
 The words "ART: R. CRUMB" replace them.

-Initially, the album was to be called Sex, Dope and Cheap Thrills, but the title was not received well by Columbia Records.
+The album was initially to be titled Sex, Dope and Cheap Thrills, but the title was disallowed by Columbia Records.

+The artwork was parodied for the cover of the 2012 album Deep Chills by Lords of Acid.

 Release and reception

-Cheap Thrills was released in the summer of 1968, one year after Big Brother's debut album, and reached number one on the Billboard charts in its eighth week in October.
-It kept the top spot for eight (nonconsecutive) weeks, while the single "Piece of My Heart" also became a huge hit.
-By the end of the year, it was the most successful album of 1968, having sold nearly a million copies.
-The success was short-lived, however, as Joplin left the group for a solo career in December 1968.
+Cheap Thrills was released in the summer of 1968, one year after Big Brother's debut album, and reached number one on the Billboard Top LPs chart in its eighth week in October.
+It kept the top spot for eight nonconsecutive weeks, while the single "Piece of My Heart" also became a huge hit.
+By the end of the year, Cheap Thrills was the most successful album of 1968, having sold nearly a million copies.
+However, the success was short-lived, as Joplin left the group for a solo career in December 1968.

-Outtakes originally to have appeared on the album have since been released on Janis Joplin compilations such as Farewell Song (in which Big Brother's original instruments were replaced with studio musicians from 1983, angering the band) and the Janis compilation box set featuring all original studio songs and live recordings.
-The 1999 re-release of Cheap Thrills features the outtakes "Flower in the Sun" and "Roadblock" as well as live performances of "Magic of Love" and "Catch Me Daddy" as bonus material.
-In 2018, Columbia released Sex, Dope & Cheap Thrills, an album of outtakes, etc., from the Cheap Thrills sessions.
+Outtakes originally to have appeared on the album have since been released on Joplin compilations such as Farewell Song (in which Big Brother's original instruments were replaced with studio musicians from 1983, angering the band) and the Janis compilation box set featuring all original studio songs and live recordings.
+The 1999 rerelease of Cheap Thrills features the outtakes "Flower in the Sun" and "Roadblock" as well as live performances of "Magic of Love" and "Catch Me Daddy" as bonus material.
+In 2018, Columbia released Sex, Dope & Cheap Thrills, an album of outtakes and other materials from the Cheap Thrills sessions.